-Studies (Petitto) show that the stages of language acquisition from birth to age 5 and beyond are identical among infants in both sign language and speech.
+Studies (Petitto) show that the stages of language acquisition from birth to age 5 and beyond are identical among infants in both sign language and speech language.

 Furthermore, study (Petitto and Marentette) found that bilingual-bimodal hearing infants exposed to signed and spoken languages do babbling in both manual and vocal within the same developmental stages of language.

 Canadian Hearing Society's position paper on Access to Language and Language Acquisition for Children who are Deaf and Hard of Hearing.